 The very first step is to choose a town hall and book a wedding date.
-The date may depend on the availability of the place chosen but also on the desires and traditions of the bride and groom-to-be.
+The date may depend on the availability of the chosen place but also on the desires and traditions of the bride and groom-to-be.
 In some religions, wedding celebrations cannot be held on certain festive days and this is notably the case for jewish marriages that cannot take place on Saturdays or at certain times of the year.
 In general, civil ceremonies cannot be celebrated on Sundays or public holidays.
 It is therefore important to inquire with the town hall of your choice and your religious community beforehand.
 To get your civil marriage certified, each one of you must choose a witness.
 In case of an intimate ceremony, there’s no need for you to worry as our agency also suggests anonymous witnesses.
 The bride and groom-to-be must send a complete file with all necessary proofs to the town hall they have chosen for their civil wedding.
 Administrative documents must be sent four to six months before the wedding date.
 For a civil marriage in Italy, it is compulsory to obtain the Nulla Osta from the embassy or the consulate of your country of origin in Italy.

 HOW TO GET THE NULLA OSTA?

 Your wish is to get married in a civil ceremony in Italy that will be legally recognised in your country of origin but you have no clue about the administrative procedures?
 Well, rest assured because the steps for a civil marriage in Italy are very simple and our team will tell you more about getting married abroad.